 I ran a bunch of speaker and signal cable along my wall because I relocated my audio receiver to an equipment rack.
-Plastic wire conduit is hideous and too small/large.
+Plastic wire conduit is gross and too small/large.
 Wire staples/clips are too small.
 Infinitely adjustable, mounted zip ties are perfect.

 Most are screwed into studs for stability and consistent spacing.
 A few are mounted to wall anchors because I wanted to make sure the cable stayed put in the corner.